StiltFox/Scribe/README.md

-# Stilt Fox&trade; Scribe
+# Stilt Fox&reg; Scribe
-Stilt Fox&trade; scribe is a C++ library designed to make dealing with files and other related IO tasks easier.
-This convenience library used to be a part of Stilt Fox&trade; universal library, however was split into its own repository for better maintainability.
+Stilt Fox&reg; scribe is a C++ library designed to make dealing with files and other related IO tasks easier.
+This convenience library used to be a part of Stilt Fox&reg; universal library, however was split into its own repository for better maintainability.
 This Library won't be updated often as well, reading a file doesn't change often.
 So unless a bug is discovered, or new functionality is required, this library should stay rather static.

 ## Legal Stuff
-Stilt Fox&trade; is not liable for any damages done to your hardware.
+Stilt Fox&reg; is not liable for any damages done to your hardware.
 For more information see LICENSE file.\
-Stilt Fox&trade; is trademarked.
+Stilt Fox&reg; is trademarked.
 You may not use the Stilt Fox™ name, however this code is free to reference and use.\
-You may contribute to this library, however all contributions will share the same license as this library and you agree that Stilt Fox&trade; owns the copyright for any contributions.
+You may contribute to this library, however all contributions will share the same license as this library and you agree that Stilt Fox&reg; owns the copyright for any contributions.

 ## Prerequisites
 - CMake
   - version 3.0.0 or greater
 - C++ compiler
   - must support C++ version 20 or higher
-  - We at Stilt Fox&trade; tend to use g++
+  - We at Stilt Fox&reg; tend to use g++
 - GTests
   - This is only required for unit testing, and can be skipped
     - To skip, use the `SFSkipTesting=true` option when compiling